 The information in this column is not intended as legal advice but to provide a general understanding of the law.
 Any readers with a legal problem, including those whose questions are addressed here, should consult an attorney for advice on their particular circumstances.

-One of the greatest fears of older Americans is that they may end up in a nursing home.
+One of the greatest concerns for my clients is that they may end up in a nursing home.
 This not only means a great loss of personal autonomy, but also a tremendous financial price.
 Many seniors are watching their retirement funds or “nest eggs” shrink as the financial crisis affecting our country deepens.
-Over 4 million people are enrolled in Medicaid and the Children’s Health Insurance Program in Texas.
-I receive many inquiries about Medicaid and what many people call a “Miller Trust,” so I thought a column on this topic might be of interest to the readers.
+As a result, many are seeking counsel on how to shelter their assets from nursing home care costs.

 Medicaid is a joint federal-state program that provides health insurance coverage to low income children, seniors and people with disabilities.
 In addition, it covers care in a nursing home for those who qualify.
 However, Medicaid will probably not provide a level or quality of care you would hope for.
 For example, Medicaid will not pay for a private room.